ddefb/PGIA7336/P5/Readme.md

 ### Setup

-- For run this project with the stable branch, run this command in you terminal:
+For run this project with the stable branch, run the commands above in you terminal:

 > add this repository first: